nii236/uniswap-v3-pool-watcher-bot/README.md

 A Telegram Bot that reports how many fees are unclaimed from a Uniswap V3 pool

 ### Description
 The bot is configured at start-up to watch specific pools via environment variables and cli flags (just a list of integers).
+Only whitelisted accounts are allowed to talk to the bot.
+The bot also sends a message to its users when the unclaimed fees in some pools cross a threshold amount (say 1000$).

 ### Interaction
 `/status`